Brandon LaFell

-Brandon Josiah LaFell (born November 4, 1986) is a former American football wide receiver.
-He was drafted by the Carolina Panthers in the third round of the 2010 NFL Draft, and has also played for the New England Patriots where he was a member of the Super Bowl XLIX winning team.
-He played college football at LSU.
+Brandon Josiah LaFell (born November 4, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the LSU Tigers.
+He was selected by the Carolina Panthers in the third round of the 2010 NFL draft, and has also played for the New England Patriots, where he was a member of the Super Bowl XLIX winning team, the Cincinnati Bengals, and the Oakland Raiders.

-High school career
+Early life

 LaFell attended Lamar High School in Houston, where he played football, basketball, and ran track.
 He was coached by Tom Nolen.
 In football, LaFell caught 46 passes for 1,116 yards and 16 touchdowns as a senior.
 Also starring on special teams, he returned punts of 65 and 58 yards for touchdowns.
 LaFell was a member of the Houston Chronicle Top 100 and named first-team All-Greater Houston Area in 2004.
 In basketball, LaFell was a standout point guard.
-In track & field, LaFell competed in the high jump event.
+In track and field, LaFell competed in the high jump event.